 As a student with advanced standing, you'll begin the program in early July and complete your MSW degree during one academic year (fall, winter and spring quarters).

-Beginning in July 2014, the first quarter of the advanced standing program will consist of course work only.
+The first quarter of the advanced standing program consists of course work only.
 You will take two required courses during this quarter, a multicultural social work practice class and a seminar that will help you integrate your BSW education with your social work experience and plan your continuing professional development.
 You'll also take two elective courses of your choice.

 Your summer quarter course work will be as follows: